martinjvickers/xftools/cytosine_abundance/README.md

           Size of window Default: 50.
     -p, --percentage
           Rather than calculating the number of C's, calculate the percentage of C's in the window.
+    -r, --input-region-file IN
+          Path to the input file contains regions you're interested in calculating stats for.
 ```

 ## Complile